 That’s one thing that we heard over and over again.

 The distance is hard especially for those with very close families or for those who have elderly parents.
 When our departure date started to get closer, saying goodbye to our family and friends started feeling more final.
-I still remember my mother in law asked if we could just move to California instead.
+I still remember my mother-in-law asking if we could just move to California instead.

 The truth is you might not go back home for a while mainly because of the cost (fly to Australia is often cheaper than flying from Australia to, well…really just about anywhere) but also saving up enough time to visit everyone can be difficult especially when there is all of Australia, New Zealand and the Pacific to explore.

 Living so far from home really is not that bad now days.
 There is Skype for instant messaging or video chatting, an excellent way for grandparents to stay in touch with growing grandkids though not equal to being there in person but better than a long distance phone call.
 And of course Facebook, though it can feel a bit superficial, it’s also great for staying in touch with everyone back home and for them to see what you’re up to.
 We often post pictures of just day-to-day living in Sydney and get a huge response.

 Once my husband took a series of photos of his daily commute from Sydney’s Lower North Shore by ferry.
 It was a great idea, not just to share with friends but also for us to have years from now.

 Don’t Want to Move to Sydney Without Your Pets

 Australian Quarantine is very strict about the importation of animals into Australia.
 If you cannot even imagine life without your pets then you need to start researching moving to Australia with your pets now.